Cocodog2014/thor/CoudFlare_md/CloudFlare.md

 ⚡ 1.
 What the Tunnel Does

-When the tunnel is running, the domain https://thor.360edu.org securely forwards requests to your local machine:
+When the tunnel is running, the domains https://thor.360edu.org and https://dev-thor.360edu.org securely forward requests to your local machine:

 URL Path	Local Service	Description
 /	localhost:5173	React (Vite) frontend